 Teaching Reviews

-I’m particularly proud of the teaching work that I’ve undertaken at Princeton.
+I’m proud of the teaching work that I’ve undertaken at Princeton University and the University of Calgary.
 Below are some of the anonymous comments I’ve particularly appreciated.

 “Liam in particular was an amazing presence in this course – I learned so much from him and felt he was super approachable and invested in our success.”